 - Use eventual consistency for reads

 Time Series Data

-Use table per day, week, month etc for storing time series data – create one table per period, provisioned with the required read and write capacity and the required indexes.
+- Use a table per day, week, month, etc for storing time series data – create one table per period, provisioned with the required read and write capacity and the required indexes.